 We all have coping mechanisms that make us feel better when things — like our love lives — feel out of our control.
 "This sounds like a no-brainer, but when you are coping with things you don’t want to deal with, like rejection or a blow to your self-esteem, you can turn to something to help you cope," Silva says.
 "You might not be aware that you are bingeing.
 If it’s excessive or other people are telling you you’re being excessive, it might be more than usual."

 At the height of my dating app addiction in college, I felt like I was constantly on an emotional rollercoaster.
-One day I was flying high as I chatted with a cute new guy, and the next I was crying in my bedroom because he ghosted me.
 "Sometimes questioning rejection can lead us to self-doubt," Silva says.
 "Delete the need to understand.
 Sometimes we really don’t know the reasons why things worked out the way they did.
 Sometimes people might not be completely honest with themselves and aren’t ready to be honest with you or can’t be honest with you.
 The best thing to do is just recognize that the person is not going to reach out or the person doesn’t want to be in your life — and that’s OK."